Ragin-LundF/k8s-jcasc-management-go/README.md

   - permissions: read all and execute build

 This can be changed on the `jcasc_config.yaml` file under the `jenkins.securityRealm` section.

+To learn more about the internal processes see [here](docs/processes/README.md).

 ## Prerequisites ##